maicol07/inertia-mithril/README.md

 # Inertia.js Mithril Adapter

 This is the [Mithril.js](https://mithril.js.org) client-side adapter for [Inertia](https://inertiajs.com).

-Inertia.js lets you quickly build modern single-page apps using classic server-side routing and controllers, without building an API.

-To use Inertia.js you need both a server-side adapter as well as a client-side adapter.
+Inertia.js lets you quickly build modern single-page apps using classic server-side routing and controllers, without building an API.To use Inertia.js you need both a server-side adapter as well as a client-side adapter.

 ## Server-side setup